Robertstown, County Kildare: Grand Canal Hotel

-In 1801 the Grand Canal Hotel was opened to cater for the passenger traffic along the canal and an extension was added in 1804.
+In 1801 the Grand Canal Hotel was officially opened to cater for the passenger traffic along the canal and an extension was added in 1804.
 For a time business was good, with the canal carrying 100,000 passengers per year, but revenues began to fall and gradually the 72 windows and 62 hearths were closed up to avoid paying tax.
 It ceased being a hotel in 1849, was used as a barracks for the Irish Constabulary between 1869 and 1905 and was later used as a community centre.
 As of 2002, the building was in use as a museum/gallery.

 Modern times

-There are three public houses in the village and two supermarkets.
+There were once three public houses in the village and two supermarkets but now due to an economic decline in the industry, only one public house remains open and active.
 Developments include a set of canal-side cottages, and Lowtown Marina, with boats for sale and other services.
 The town caters for tourism with canal walks, fishing and an annual vintage fair which takes place in June every year.

 A local group, Robertstown Community Amenities Association (RTG Ltd.) was formed in 2008 with the aim to build a community centre on lands promised, with an added grant of €500,000, to the community by Failte Ireland when the hotel was sold to a private buyer.
 A canal barge, 52M Eustace, was also to be transferred.